How to Find The Man Of Your Dreams in One Easy Step

-I have a lot of conversations with women who inquire about which coaching option is the right fit.
+At my company, we have a lot of conversations with women who inquire about how Love U Live Coaching can help them.

-Before anyone invests a lot of money in herself, it’s important that we get on the same page.
-In that half-hour, I can tell if she’s coach-able and serious, and she can tell if she’s going to respond to my no-nonsense approach to understanding men.
+Before anyone invests a lot of money in herself, it’s important we get on the same page.
+In that hour, we can tell if she’s coach-able and serious, and she can tell if she’s going to respond to my no-nonsense approach to understanding men.

-Every once in awhile, our free consultations will take a turn to the unexpected, and I get confronted with a question that I’ve never heard before.
+Every once in awhile, these free breakthrough sessions will take a turn to the unexpected, and I get confronted with a question that I’ve never heard before.

 In this instance, a successful, inquisitive, 40-something woman said that she’d read about all of my success stories — and even read my quote about the “crossroads”.